DangTranQL/XRay_chest/README.rst

 For **interactive plot**, do: ``panel serve src/data_visualization/interactive_plot.py --dev`` and you can find the link at line ``Bokeh app running at: http://localhost:####/interactive_plot``

+Data augmentation visualization can be found at ``src/analysis/Transformation_visualization.ipynb``

 ViT-accuracy and Vit-valloss
 ====